Share:

-Meaningful Moments Matter When Asking Employees to Return to the Office
+Meaningful Moments Matter When Employees to Return to the Office

 We’ve all gotten used to working from home over the past few years.
 We learned to navigate the weirdness of Zoom calls, leverage software to facilitate team collaboration, and adjusted to the struggle of the blurred lines between our work and personal lives.
 Now that many companies have opened back up, we’ve re-evaluated what our work week will look like moving forward.